My Blogs

 • If you already have a project using async/await, challenge yourself to prove that you are benefiting from it: How many of your bugs have something to do with async/await?
 How many fewer or more lines of code would your project be without async/await?
 Are you sure your project is faster due to using async I/O (it very likely is not)?
 How many times have you struggled with async Rust and lost valuable time on a problem that would not exist in sync Rust?
 Be honest to yourself when answering these questions.

-• Programmers should refrain from using async/await, especially in a systems programming context (with the exception of embedded programming).
+• Programmers should refrain from using async/await, especially in a low-level programming context (with the exception of embedded programming).